 The national rate was 21 per 10,000 people.

-Recently I spoke with someone that said the biggest reason that there are so many homeless people here is because of the winter weather.
-To me, that makes seance.
-In an effort to survive the streets and stay worm homeless people will come to Florida.
-I have actually see people talk about this often, has they where about to become homeless and thought how they where going to survive.
-I can see a "soon to be" homeless person coming here has a way to survive and getting stuck, very easily!
+Recently I spoke with someone who said that the biggest reason there are so many homeless people here is because of the winter weather.
+To me, that makes since.
+In an effort to survive the streets and stay warm, homeless people will come to Florida.
+I have actually seen people talk about this often as they were about to become homeless and thought about how they would survive.
+I can see a "soon to be" homeless person coming here as a way to survive and getting stuck very easily!
 This weather factor is not likely to change.
 The weather might be a very big reason for the problem, but it has nothing to do with the solution.

-The following is my personal favorite homeless hater, here in Tampa, Florida..
-Here is a very smart man that was for the pan handling ban.
+The following is my personal favorite homeless hater here in Tampa, Florida.
+Here is a very smart man that was in favor of the pan handling ban.
 He is easy to find on FB and you can see there (if you don't believe me here) that he makes all his nasty statements public.

 another by him: